ManApart/quest-command/readme.md

 ### Running
+Try any one of the below:

+A) Grab a release from [github](https://github.com/ManApart/QuestCommand/releases) and run `java -jar ./quest-command-dev.jar`

+B) Grab the image from [docker hub]() and run `docker run -it manapart/questcommand:latest`

+c) Clone the project and build
-From the main folder run `java -jar ./build/libs/quest-command-1.0-SNAPSHOT.jar`
+From the main folder run `java -jar ./build/libs/quest-command-dev.jar`

 ## What can I do?